-- Provide a formal, typed copy of all standing committee reports and resolutions to the Secretary prior to presentation at a full Senate meeting.
+- Provide a formal, typed copy of monthly committee reports and resolutions to the Director of Staff Relations at least one week prior to the next regular Senate meeting.

-- Maintain a standing committee notebook containing current assignments and resolutions, completed assignments and resolutions, minutes of standing committee meetings, and a standing committee member list.
+- Maintain committee documentation containing current assignments and resolutions, completed assignments and resolutions, minutes of committee meetings, and a committee member list.